apache/parquet-java/parquet-benchmarks/README.md

 are generated and used repeatedly while creating the test file.

 ```
-  # Run all benchmarks with PARQUET_2_0 and using random data
+  # Run all benchmarks with PARQUET_2_0 and use random data
   ./parquet-benchmarks/run.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2 -p randomData=true
 ```